Skip to content

 Our starting points along with the material relation are

-B=0×H=JB=μH\begin{align} \nabla \cdot \boldsymbol{B} &= 0 \\[5pt] \nabla \times \boldsymbol{H} &= \boldsymbol{J} \\ \boldsymbol{B} &= \mu\boldsymbol{H} \end{align}
+B=0×H=JB=μH.\begin{align} \nabla \cdot \boldsymbol{B} &= 0 \\[5pt] \nabla \times \boldsymbol{H} &= \boldsymbol{J} \\[5pt] \boldsymbol{B} &= \mu\boldsymbol{H}. \end{align}

-Under the assumption of no current flow (J=0\boldsymbol{J} = 0) Gauss’s law for magnetism and Ampere’s law state
+Under the assumption of no current flow (J=0\boldsymbol{J} = 0), Gauss’s law for magnetism and Ampere’s law state

-B=0×H=0\begin{align} \nabla \cdot \boldsymbol{B} &= 0 \\[5pt] \nabla \times \boldsymbol{H} &= 0 \end{align}
+B=0×H=0.\begin{align} \nabla \cdot \boldsymbol{B} &= 0 \\[5pt] \nabla \times \boldsymbol{H} &= 0. \end{align}

-H=φ\begin{align} \boldsymbol{H} = -\nabla \varphi \end{align}
+H=φ.\begin{align} \boldsymbol{H} = -\nabla \varphi. \end{align}

-μH=0μφ=0\begin{align} \nabla \cdot \mu \boldsymbol{H} &= 0 \\[5pt] \nabla \cdot \mu \nabla \varphi &= 0 \end{align}
+μH=0μφ=0,\begin{align} \nabla \cdot \mu \boldsymbol{H} &= 0 \\[5pt] \nabla \cdot \mu \nabla \varphi &= 0, \end{align}

-Resulting in Laplace’s equation.
+resulting in Laplace’s equation.

 Weak formulation

-Ω (μφ) φ dΩ=0\begin{align} \int_{\Omega}\; \nabla \cdot (\mu \nabla \varphi)\; \varphi^{\prime}\; d \Omega = 0 \end{align}
+Ω (μφ) φ dΩ=0.\begin{align} \int_{\Omega}\; \nabla \cdot (\mu \nabla \varphi)\; \varphi^{\prime}\; d \Omega = 0. \end{align}

 Using the Leibniz rule for nabla operator on the divergence term we get

-Ω (φ μφ) dΩ+Ω (φμφ) dΩ=0\begin{align} \int_{\Omega}\; \nabla \cdot (\varphi^{\prime}\; \mu \nabla \varphi)\; d \Omega + \int_{\Omega}\; -(\nabla \varphi^{\prime} \cdot \mu \nabla \varphi)\; d \Omega = 0 \end{align}
+Ω (φ μφ) dΩ+Ω (φμφ) dΩ=0.\begin{align} \int_{\Omega}\; \nabla \cdot (\varphi^{\prime}\; \mu \nabla \varphi)\; d \Omega + \int_{\Omega}\; -(\nabla \varphi^{\prime} \cdot \mu \nabla \varphi)\; d \Omega = 0. \end{align}

 Applying the divergence theorem on the divergence term we get

-Γ μφn φ dΓ+Ω (μφφ) dΩ=0\begin{align} \int_{\Gamma}\; \mu \nabla \varphi \cdot \boldsymbol{n}\ \varphi^{\prime}\; d \Gamma + \int_{\Omega}\; -(\mu\nabla \varphi \cdot \nabla \varphi^{\prime})\; d \Omega = 0 \end{align}
+Γ μφn φ dΓ+Ω (μφφ) dΩ=0.\begin{align} \int_{\Gamma}\; \mu \nabla \varphi \cdot \boldsymbol{n}\ \varphi^{\prime}\; d \Gamma + \int_{\Omega}\; -(\mu\nabla \varphi \cdot \nabla \varphi^{\prime})\; d \Omega = 0. \end{align}

-Rearranging the terms and using relation B=μH=μφ\boldsymbol{B} = \mu \boldsymbol{H} = -\mu \nabla \varphi on the Neumann term, we obtain
+Rearranging the terms and using relation B=μH=μφ\boldsymbol{B} = \mu \boldsymbol{H} = -\mu \nabla \varphi on the Neumann term, we obtain the final weak formulation

-Ω (μφφ) dΩ+Γ (Bn) φ dΓ=0\begin{align} \int_{\Omega}\; (-\mu\nabla \varphi \cdot \nabla \varphi^{\prime})\; d \Omega + \int_{\Gamma}\; (-\boldsymbol{B} \cdot \boldsymbol{n}) \; \varphi^{\prime}\; d \Gamma = 0 \end{align}
+Ω (μφφ) dΩ+Γ (Bn) φ dΓ=0.\begin{align} \int_{\Omega}\; (-\mu\nabla \varphi \cdot \nabla \varphi^{\prime})\; d \Omega + \int_{\Gamma}\; (-\boldsymbol{B} \cdot \boldsymbol{n}) \; \varphi^{\prime}\; d \Gamma = 0. \end{align}